NCPlyn/Follow-face-using-OpenCV-and-Arduino/README.md

 Python script (and Arduino sketch) to follow face using OpenCV, 28BYJ-48 stepper & servo and Webcam.

 This script + arduino with stepper motor as yaw rotation and servo motor as pitch for the webcam, will basically follow any visible face.
-There are two versions, one using haar cascades (slow & not that good) and other one using Deep Neural Network & SSD (faster & more precise).
+There are two versions, one using haar cascades (faster but bad detection) and other one using Deep Neural Network & SSD (slower but precise).

 ## Prerequirements

 ## Windows
 For windows install Python 3 and add it to your PATH.
-Next install pip3 and opencv-python, pyserial and imutils.
+Next install pip3 and opencv-python, pyserial, imutils and numpy.

 ## Ubuntu
 Run these commands to install dependencies